How, When & Where to Vote

 Boxborough, MA 01719

-Voter lists are organized alphabetically by last name.
+Voter lists are organized alphabetically by STREET ADDRESS.
 When you approach the check-in tables, seek the table that displays the alphabet sequence that includes the first letter of your last name.
 Tell the poll worker your name and your address and you will be given a ballot.